Mljet National Park with saltwater lakes surrounded by pine forest

 About Mljet

-Mljet is one of Croatia's greenest and most tranquil islands, often described as a natural paradise in the southern Adriatic.
-Covered in dense forests and surrounded by crystal-clear waters, Mljet is a haven for travelers seeking peace, outdoor activities, and unspoiled landscapes.
+Mljet is one of Croatia's greenest and most tranquil islands, often described as a natural retreat in the southern Adriatic.
+Covered in dense pine and oak forests and surrounded by clear waters, Mljet suits travellers looking for quiet, outdoor activities and unspoilt landscapes.

-The island's defining feature is Mljet National Park, which protects its western part and is famous for two saltwater lakes, quiet coves, and shaded walking trails.
-With very limited development and a slow pace of life, Mljet offers an ideal escape from crowds and a strong connection to nature.
+The island's defining feature is Mljet National Park (Nacionalni park Mljet), which protects its western third and is known for two saltwater lakes, sheltered coves and shaded walking trails.
+With very limited development and a slow pace of life, Mljet offers a clear contrast to the busier Dalmatian hotspots.

-With more than two-thirds of its surface covered in forest, Mljet is one of the most densely wooded islands in the Mediterranean.
+With forest covering roughly 72% of its surface, Mljet is one of the most densely wooded islands in the Mediterranean.

 A Glimpse into Mljet's History

-Mljet has been inhabited since ancient times and is often linked to legends, including the myth that Odysseus was shipwrecked here.
-Over the centuries, the island remained relatively isolated, which helped preserve its natural environment and traditional way of life.
+Mljet has been inhabited since ancient times and is often linked to legends, including the myth that Odysseus was shipwrecked here and stayed in what is now known as Odysseus' Cave (Odisejeva špilja) on the island's south coast.
+Over the centuries, Mljet remained relatively isolated, which helped preserve its natural environment and traditional way of life.

-In the 12th century, Benedictine monks settled on the small island of St. Mary within Veliko Jezero, building a monastery that became the spiritual and cultural heart of Mljet.
-Today, the island's history is closely tied to monastic life, forestry, and fishing, with nature always playing the central role.
+In the 12th century, Benedictine monks settled on a small islet inside the Great Lake (Veliko jezero), building a monastery that became the spiritual and cultural heart of the island.
+Today, Mljet's history is closely tied to monastic life, forestry and fishing, with nature always playing the central role.

 Landmarks